The Girl in Lovers' Lane is a 1959 B-Movie thriller directed by Charles R. Rondeau.

 - Big Brother Mentor: Bix.

-- Covers Always Lie: It makes the film look a lot racier than it really is.
+- Covers Always Lie: The poster makes the film look a lot racier than it really is.
 On the other hand, it also spoils the ending.

 - Died in Your Arms Tonight: Carrie, after being attacked by Jesse, dies in Bix's arms.